 How Granite and Marble Countertops Are Made

 The sequence of events which brings natural stone from the quarry to the home has not changed much since stone entered the homes of the ancient Greeks.
-Large blocks of stone are cut from the quarry.
-From those blocks, thin pieces of stone are cut called slabs.
+First, large blocks of stone are cut from the quarry.
+From those blocks, thin pieces of stone are cut, called slabs.
 The slabs are then shaped and polished and shipped for installation.